conflab15/Dissertation-OpenSourceOnlineRetailPlatform/README.md

 Business owners are able to use CRUD functionality on their products and businesses to make amendments.
 Customers are able to register an account, and browse products on the website.

+# Features of the application:
+- CRUD Functionality for Businesses and Products
+- Searching for Products, and filtering by Price and Title
+- Searching for Businesses by town, and viewing these details, and products sold by the business
+-

 # Features to implement:
 As this assignment is ongoing, I have more features to implement:
 - Shopping Basket Functionality